apiaryio/api-blueprint/examples/Polls API.md

 ## Question [/questions/{question_id}]

-A Question object has the following attributes.
+A Question object has the following attributes:

 - question
-- published_at
+- published_at - An ISO8601 date when the question was published.
 - url
-- choices (an array of Choice objects).
+- choices - An array of Choice objects.

 + Parameters